bioperl/bioperl.github.io/howtos/Beginners_HOWTO.md

 $query_obj = Bio::DB::Query::GenBank->new(-db => 'nucleotide',
                                           -query => $query );
 ```

+The length is limited by `0:3000[SLEN]`, don't want to download genomes!

 *Note* This capability to query by string and field is only available for [GenBank as of Bioperl version 1.5, queries to other databases, like Swissprot or EMBL, are limited to identifiers and accessions.